Félix Asselin: Men's

 Asselin qualified for his first Grand Slam of Curling event during the 2019–20 season at the 2019 Tour Challenge Tier 2.
 His team qualified for the playoffs with a perfect 4–0 record.
 They then defeated Jamie Murphy in the quarterfinals before losing to eventual winners Korey Dropkin in the semifinal.
 Also during the 2019–20 season, Team Fournier finished third at the 2020 Quebec Tankard.

 Due to the COVID-19 pandemic in Quebec, the 2021 provincial championship was cancelled.
 Curling Québec then decided to appoint Team Fournier to represent Quebec at the 2021 Tim Hortons Brier in Calgary, Alberta.
 The event was played in a bio-secure bubble to prevent the spread of the virus.
 At the Brier, they finished with a 4–4 record, failing to qualify for the championship round.
-Asselin remained in the bubble to represent Quebec the following week at the 2021 Canadian Mixed Doubles Curling Championship with girlfriend Laurie St-Georges.
-At the championship, the pair just missed the playoffs, finishing in fifteenth place with a 4–2 record.

 In their first event of the 2021–22 season, Team Fournier reached the final of the Capital Curling Fall Open.
 Because of their previous successes on tour, the team had enough points to qualify for the 2021 Canadian Olympic Curling Pre-Trials.
 At the Pre-Trials, the team finished the round robin with a 3–3 record, missing the playoff round.
 Later in the season, they won the Challenge Casino de Charlevoix and reached the final of both the Stu Sells 1824 Halifax Classic and the Finale du Circuit.
 The Quebec Tankard was once again cancelled due to the pandemic and Team Fournier were named as the province's representatives for the 2022 Tim Hortons Brier.
 At the Brier, the team finished once again with a 4–4, placing sixth in their pool.
 Following the season, skip Mike Fournier moved to Ontario and Asselin took over as skip of the team with brother Émile Asselin coming in to play second.

+In 2024, it was announced that Émile would be stepping back from curling and Team Asselin would welcome Brier champion Jean-Michel Ménard as the third, joining Félix, Martin Crête, and Jean-François Trépanier.
+Ménard, halfway through the season would begin skipping the team, with Asselin continuing to throw fourth stones.
+Team Ménard would win the 2025 Quebec Tankard, qualifying them to represent Quebec at the 2025 Montana's Brier.
+At the Brier, the team finished 4–4, missing out on the playoffs.

+Team Ménard would start the 2025–26 curling season at the 2025 Canadian Olympic Curling Pre-Trials, where they would finish with a 4–3 record, narrowly missing out on the playoffs.
+Ménard would again win the 2026 Quebec Tankard and represent Quebec at the 2026 Montana's Brier.
+Prior to the Brier, all 3 teammates of Asselin (Ménard, Crête, and Trépanier) announced they would be retiring at the end of the season.
+At their final Brier, Team Ménard finished 5–3, missing out on the playoffs due to the last-stone-draw tiebreaker.
+Asselin would announce he would be returning to skip a new team for the following season, alongside Julien Tremblay, Jesse Mullen, and Jean-Michel Arsenault.